iamMD01/Learning-javascript/README.md

 6/Apr/2024 as day 3

-    Hello there this is day three and today i have learned about conditional statement and switch cases and from twommorow  may be this repository will be private.
+    Hello there this is day three and today i have learned about conditional statement and switch cases and from tomorrow  may be this repository will be private.

+21/Apr/2024 as day 4

+    Hello there, i have been inconsistent for 15 days, but today i have revised all the stuff and also i have learned about Logical operators, From now i will be never inconsistent and i will make it my habit to do these stuff.